osmlab/atlas-checks/docs/checks/roundaboutValenceCheck.md

         }
 ```

+Once we have retrieved and stored all edges in the roundabout, we iterate over each one to get
+each Edge's connected non-roundabout edges.
+These connected non-roundabout Edges must also be
+car navigable to avoid counting pedestrian walkways as part of the valence.
+Once the unique connected
+edges have been stored, the total valence is calculated by subtracting the number of roundabout
+edges from the number of total connected edges (the non-roundabout connected edges and the
+roundabout edges).
+If that value is < 2 or <= 10, we throw a flag.

 To learn more about the code, please look at the comments in the source code for the check.